How to register

 In addition you may wish to opt for a consultation with a healthcare professional.
 Appointments can be made through reception but please note, you will need to have completed the questionnaire, forms and be registered on our system before seeing the nurse.

-Please note that some services are not provided by all doctors and that in some cases, due to demand for a particular GP or other reasonable grounds, you may not always be able to see your preferred GP.
+You will still have the right to express a preference to see a particular GP of your choice, however please note that some services are not provided by all doctors and in some cases, due to demand for a particular GP, you may not always be able to see your preferred GP.

 For example, please remember we operate two surgeries with the same doctors and that not all doctors work full time.